konklone/oversight.garden/README.md

 If this all worked, you should be up and running!

+### Git hooks
+If you're contributing to the project, you can run the same syntax checks locally that would get run on Travis.
+Once you have cloned the project, run `tasks/install-git-hooks.sh`.
+This will create a symbolic link at `.git/hooks/pre-commit` that points to `tasks/pre-commit`.
+From then on, Git will execute syntax checks whenever you run `git commit`.
+If there is an issue, the script will abort the commit and print an error message.
+If you need to bypass the syntax checks for any reason, use `git commit --no-verify`.

 ### Public domain

 This project is [dedicated to the public domain](LICENSE).
 As spelled out in [CONTRIBUTING](CONTRIBUTING.md):